bag1s3k/AutoBaka/README.md

 ## How it started
 Our school blocked access to our grade averages, so I came with an idea.
 After doing some research, I found two options: Selenium or BeautifulSoup.
 Thanks the responsive layout of the Baka page, I chose Selenium.

+## ⚠️ Project Status Notice

+I'm stopping work on this project due to time constraints.
+I want to focus on things more relevant to my career and life goals.
+While there's much room for improvement, the core features are functional.
+This repository was mainly for learning Git and managing larger projects.
+It's my original idea - not just another calculator, but something actually usable.
+I might fix minor issues occasionally.

 ## Table of Contents